davidemms/OrthoFinder/README.md

 # OrthoFinder — Accurate inference of orthogroups, orthologues, gene trees and rooted species tree made easy!

+## Modification from parent
+I forked OrthoFinder to modify it to work with the DIAMOND aligner instead of BLAST.
+This should increase the speed by which it works considerably...

+ALSO It changes the behavior of the results output directories, which is now always "Results", rather than "Results_Date"

 ![OrthoFinder workflow](orthofinder/workflow.png)
 *Figure 1: Automatic OrthoFinder analysis*